LOGO

 .Forecast...

-The greater than 2 MeV electron flux is likely to be at normal to
+chance for the greater than 2 MeV electron flux to reach high levels

 =====================================================================